aldemeery/sieve/README.md

 ## Installation

 > [!IMPORTANT]
-> This package requires Laravel 9.0 or higher.
+> This package requires Laravel 11.0 or higher and PHP 8.2 or higher.

 You can install the package via composer: